opentargets/platform-etl-literature/README.md

 for a Spark job see [below](#load-with-custom-configuration).

 #### Inputs
-The inputs information are described inside the single step (Grounding, Processing and Embedding)
+The inputs information are described under
+* Obtain Opentarget entities
+* Obtain EPMC entities

 #### Outputs